Shalivahan Singh Tomar

-Shalivahan Singh Tanwar was heir apparent and son of Ramshah Tanwar the Tomar Rajput ruler of Gwalior.
-They were ousted by Akbar and sought refuge in Mewar which at the time was the only state who refused Akbar as head of state.
+Salivahan Tomar or Shalivahan Singh Tanwar was heir apparent and son of Ramshah Tanwar the Tomar Rajput ruler of Gwalior.
+He was the last crowned price of Gwalior.
+He and his father Ramshah Tomar were ousted by Akbar from Gwalior and sought refuge in Mewar which at the time was the only state who refused Akbar as head of state.

-He, along with his father, Ramshah Tomar and 300 others including his brothers, were martyred in Battle of Haldighati.
-His sons survived and were given Thikanas in Lakhansar (Bikaner), Khetasar and Kelawa (Jodhpur) and Dalniya (Jaipur).
+He along with his father, Ramshah Tomar, brothers Pratap Singh and Bhavani Singh and 300 others including his nephew 11 years old Balbhadr Singh Tomar were martyred in Battle of Haldighati.
+His 3 sons were survived and were given Thikanas in Lakhansar (Bikaner), Khetasar and Kelawa (Jodhpur) and Dalniya (Jaipur) by Akbar.

 Lineage

-Tanwar Descendants of Sohan Singh s/o Anangpal Tomar of Delhi - ruler in the 12th century.
+Tanwar of Gwalior Descendants of Sohan Singh s/o Anangpal Tomar of Delhi - ruler in the 12th century.